Comicwolfy/Core-Kernel/README.md

 ***CORE KERNEL IS CURRENTLY NOT FUNCTIONAL, I WILL BE UPDATING SOON WITH NEW DOCUMENTATION AND SOME REWRITING - 26/06/25***
 # Core Kernel

-Core is a minimalist 64-bit kernel written from scratch, designed as a foundation for a custom operating system.
-It demonstrates basic kernel entry and simple output but is still in very early development.
+Core is a minimalist modular kernel written from scratch, designed as a foundation for a modular os

     Warning: This kernel is experimental and currently does not work reliably on most hardware or emulators YET

 Requirements

-    electricity, anything that turns on
+    qemu

 Features

-    64-bit kernel entry point
+    kernel entry point

     Basic screen output